timrobertson100/frictionless-transforms/README.md

 ## (POC) development notes

+### TODO
+- Second script to execute the first step (load into SQLite) only?
+- pre/post process steps using Python (optional Pandas?)

 ### Current issues
 - The database -> datapackage step is a quick and dirty hack:
     - extra files (not data nor datapackage.json) are lost in the process